Empower Your Practice

 • Give the patient an alternative channel of communication with you or the clinic in case he has difficulties using remote technologies.
 He may use a phone or a messenger familiar to him.

 • Inform patients about important deviations from the norm of the monitored indicators, as well as about the positive results of therapy.
 This engages patients in the treatment process and motivates them to continue using the application.
 It takes a while for patients to understand what the measured parameters mean to them.
-Make adjustments to therapy based on monitored indicators.
+Make corrections to therapy based on monitored indicators.

 • Schedule regular telemedicine consultations with the patient (at least once a month), where you will discuss the results of monitoring and ongoing therapy.
 Explain the health indicators to the patient, point out achievable or unattainable targets.